sylsta/win_mtp/README.md

 - linux_access
 - dialog.py

-For detailed description see (https://heribert17.github.io/mtp/)
+For detailed description see site directory

 Tested with:
 * Python 3.12 and above